auth0/docs/articles/flows/guides/m2m-flow/sample-use-cases.md

 You can use [Hooks](/hooks) to change the returned scopes of Access Tokens and/or add claims to them.
 Auth0 invokes Hooks attached to the client credentials grant at runtime to execute your custom logic.

-For more information, see [Using Hooks with the Client Credentials Grant](/api-auth/tutorials/client-credentials/customize-with-hooks).
+For more information, see our tutorial on [Using Hooks with the Client Credentials Grant](/api-auth/tutorials/client-credentials/customize-with-hooks).

 ### View Sample Application: Server Client + API